 - Tub baths can also help you relax and sleep well.

 - If your water has broken, don’t use bath tubs.
 Shower when you need to!

 Squatting is a great exercise to prepare your tummy and hips for delivery.
-With the recommendation of your doctor, you can squat safely in the last trimester, gradually increasing your workouts.
+With the recommendation of your doctor, you can include squats as part of your exercise routine.

 - Squatting opens up your pelvis and helps your baby’s head get lodged in there.

 - If you find squatting a bit hard-core, you can try exercise balls – they are good too.

 Yoga has been termed as an excellent way to a healthy life and it can also be a great tool for a normal delivery.
 Yoga focuses on tuning your breath, so you are automatically showered with the goodness of breathing exercises.
 Also, you’ll get a lot more flexible with all the different poses and release your back tensions for a happy pregnancy.
 It can also make you feel poised and calm, ready for the big day!